 Ed Rendell

-With a junk bond credit rating, 19 tax hikes in 11 years, and a $250 million deficit, Ed Rendell took control of a troubled city in 1992.
+Philadelphia held a junk bond credit rating, suffered 19 tax hikes in 11 years, and faced a $250 million deficit, when Ed Rendell took control of the troubled city in 1992.

 When Rendell became Philadelphia's mayor, after two terms as its district attorney, the city was in a financial crisis.
 The city had persistent deficits and entrenched political patronage; leaders habitually covered the costs by raising taxes, but as it bled jobs and residents, they could not reach an agreement to fix the $250 million hole in the city budget.